christophfranke/map-visualization-test/readme.md

 # Starting the visualization of data:

 1. Create a csv data set and save it as src/data/set1.csv The name must match exactly, otherwise the compile process will fail.
+Also make sure to use commas as seperator (semicolons will not work)

 2. Run in your terminal
 - npm install